-Beginning in Fall 2021, I am an assistant professor in the Psychology Department at The State University of New York-New Paltz.
+Since Fall 2021, I have been an assistant professor in the Psychology Department at The State University of New York-New Paltz.
 Where you can find me.
 Info about office hours here.

 Psychology of Perception (PSY 352--formerly 305)